vincentchachere/Ticket-Lifecycle/README.md

 ### Step 2. ) Assignment and Communication

+- *You'll need to logout of your original user login account, if you haven't already.*

 - Login to osTicket as an Agent: `(User: jane.doe / jane.doe@gmail.com)`

   - The one you made in the 'Post-Install-Config` lab on [Step 6.B](https://github.com/vincentchachere/post-install-config)